oneapi-src/level-zero-spec/tools/PROG.md

 Usually care must be taken to ensure run to run stability and result repeatability if metrics from different runs are meant to be used together.

 All available metrics are organized into Metric Groups.
-- If required, a Metric Group contains a uniform hardware counter configuration used for measurements.
+- If required, a Metric Group contains a uniform device counter configuration used for measurements.
   The programming is not exposed in the API.
 - During data collection, data for the whole Metric Group is gathered.
 - Metric Group names don't have to be unique.
-- List of available Metric Groups and Metrics depends on hardware and driver.
+- List of available Metric Groups and Metrics depends on device and driver.

 Each level of the metrics hierarchy (MetricGroups and Metrics) provides all the information needed for its identification and usage.